The best knitting and fiber arts stores in Philly

 Liz Sytsma refers to her Mount Airy shop as “a community that believes in the magic of fiber craft,” a place that brings together people who share a vision of an imaginative and just world.
 You’ll find supplies for weaving, crochet, knitting, felting, spinning, dyeing, knotting, stitching, rug hooking, fleece processing, and more.
 Beyond that, you’ll find a welcoming space and group of people that believe in protecting the well-being of the fiber community, including the people, land, and animals that create the supplies.
 The shop’s owner and staffers promise in the website’s “Community Commitment” statement to use their responsibility and privilege as business owners to help others.
 This includes creating a physical space that is accessible and comfortable for all bodies and abilities and carrying size-inclusive patterns.
-They also created the Little Free Fiber Library in February 2020 — picture Little Free Libraries (those wooden boxes throughout communities where neighbors can exchange books), but with yarn and knitting supplies.
+They also created the Little Free Fiber Library in February 2020 — picture Little Free Libraries (those wooden boxes throughout communities where neighbors can exchange books), but with yarn and knitting supplies outside of the shop.
 Wild Hand also offers Little Free Fiber bundles through the website where you only pay for the shipping.

 “At Yarnphoria, every effort is made to create an atmosphere where people’s sense of creativity is stimulated and supported,” says owner Dona Flam of her Washington Square store.
 “We are not a stuffy shop.”
 The comfortable vibe starts at the door where you’re likely to be greeted by Flam’s rescue dog, Mabel.
 Inside the shop, you’ll find a wide array of yarns.
 The lines that they go the deepest with (in some cases carrying almost every color available) are Urth, Malabrigo, and Misti Alpaca.
 They also carry independent dyers like Black Trillium Fibers, Three Irish Girls, and Zen Garden.
 If you’re interested in taking a class, private and semiprivate lessons are offered Tuesday through Saturday from 10 a.m. to noon and from 7 p.m. to 9 p.m.
 Flam stated, “I love talking yarn and projects with my customers and always look forward to seeing what they have created.”